 Connects IoT devices, environmental controls, and security systems to create energy-efficient, automated building management systems. - Healthcare Facilities:

-Supports critical healthcare operations such as patient monitoring, medical imaging, and electronic health records by providing reliable data transfer and communication infrastructure. - Education and E-Learning:
+Provides reliable data transfer and communication infrastructure to support critical healthcare operations such as patient monitoring, medical imaging, and electronic health records. - Education and E-Learning:

 Enables high-speed connectivity for classrooms, online learning platforms, and administrative networks in schools and universities. - Retail and POS Systems: